 Since you are meeting the bare minimum legal requirement for insurance, you don’t have to be worried about getting pulled over for lack of an insurance policy.

-Unlike other insurance policies, buying or renewing third party insurance policies is not much easier as not every insurer offer this online, but you can search insurers who offer this online and purchase or renew it online.
+Unlike other insurance policies, buying or renewing third party insurance policies is not much easier as not every insurer offer this online, but you can search for insurers who offer this online and purchase or renew it online.
 It not only saves time, but you can purchase at your convenience.

 As mentioned earlier, having a third party insurance policy can save you from a lot of legal as well as financial hassles.
-Third party insurance policy differs from one company to company, so you would have to compare the rates and benefits offered by the various companies before making your final choice.
-We hope this list of pros and cons of third party insurance policy helps you in getting a clearer picture and aids you in making the right choice.
+Third-party insurance policy differs from one company to company, so you would have to compare the rates and benefits offered by the various companies before making your final choice.
+We hope this list of pros and cons of the third party insurance policy helps you in getting a clearer picture and aids you in making the right choice.